johannes-jp/.dotfiles/README.md

 # linux configuration
 - dot files, install scripts, and other turnkey tools
-- by convention lowercase directories can be stowed
+- by convention lowercase directories can be stowed, others may need special attention
-	- such directories outside of the base directory may require special attention to stow properly

 ## files
 - dot files